-- Vision, redness and any discomfort should be improving gradually. - If your vision becomes significantly more blurred, you experience increasing pain, redness, notice an opaque discharge from the eye or have any questions you wish to ask one of our experienced clinical team please call 0800 023 2020 (UK) or 1800 818 543 (ROI) to be seen immediately. - You may experience some tenderness around the eye, you may take mild pain relievers if you need them. - You may experience symptoms of dry eye such as irritation or mild redness during the early stages.
+- Vision, redness and any discomfort should be improving gradually. - If your vision becomes significantly more blurred, you begin to experience increased pain, redness or notice an opaque discharge from the eye or have any questions you wish to ask one of our experienced clinical team; - Between the hours of 9am-5pm, please call 0800 023 2020 (UK) or 1800 818 543 (ROI). - Outside normal opening hours, please call 0870 850 8291 (UK) or 1800 818 693 (ROI). - You may experience some tenderness around the eye, you may take mild pain relievers if you need them. - You may experience symptoms of dry eye such as irritation or mild redness during the early stages.
 Dryness can cause your vision to fluctuate. - It is normal to experience some redness in the white part of your eye.
 This is harmless and will not interfere with vision.
-This should gradually disappear within 7-10 days. - You should wear your eye shields for 1 week during sleeping hours.
-This will protect your eye from accidental rubbing or bumping. - You may shower, bath and wash your hair after the first post operative day. - Do not face the shower spray, and try to wash your hair with your head tilted backwards to avoid shampoo/soap getting in your eyes. - Avoid exercise for one week, swimming under water for 2 weeks and contact sports for 4 weeks or until advised by your surgeon or refractive optometrist.
+This should gradually disappear within 7 - 10 days. - You should wear your eye shields for 1 week during sleeping hours.
+This will protect your eye from accidental rubbing or bumping. - You may shower, bath and wash your hair after the first post operative day.

-- You may bend over to put on shoes and socks or to pick up light objects but avoid heavy lifting and strenuous exercise for at least the first 2 weeks. - Normal activities can be resumed gradually after the first 2 weeks, providing there are no complications. - Please avoid dusty or dirty environments for the first week following each treatment. - To reduce the risk of complications, please keep your hands clean and use the medications as prescribed by your surgeon. - There are no restrictions on air travel, however we do recommend no long haul flights before you attend your 1 week post operative appointment. - Your surgeon or refractive optometrist will advise you when you have reached the standard of vision for driving. - Most patients will benefit from taking a couple of days off work after each procedure. - If a laser vision correction procedure is required to refine your outcome this is typically scheduled between 3 and 9 months after the primary procedure.
-The final decision to proceed with this lies with a treating surgeon.
+- Do not face the shower spray, and try to wash your hair with your head tilted backwards to avoid shampoo/soap getting in your eyes. - Avoid exercise for one week, swimming under water for 2 weeks and contact sports for 4 weeks or until advised by your Surgeon or Refractive Optometrist. - You may bend over to put on shoes and socks or to pick up light objects but avoid heavy lifting and strenuous exercise for at least the first 2 weeks. - Normal activities can be resumed gradually after the first 2 weeks, providing there are no complications. - Please avoid dusty or dirty environments for the first week following each treatment. - To reduce the risk of complications, please keep your hands clean and use the medications as prescribed by your Surgeon. - There are no restrictions on air travel, however we do recommend no long haul flights before you attend your 1 week post operative appointment. - Your Surgeon or Refractive Optometrist will advise you when you have reached the standard of vision for driving. - Most patients will benefit from taking a couple of days off work after each procedure. - If a laser vision correction procedure is required to refine your outcome this is typically scheduled between 3 and 9 months after the primary procedure.
+The final decision to proceed with this lies with a treating Surgeon.